Slovenia - Real Exports of Goods and Services

 Source Statistical Office of the Republic of Slovenia

-Release GDP
+Release GDP and national accounts

 Frequency Quarterly